 The benefits from having your workflow always updated and running at its higher efficiency are clear and any company will harvest them.
 The more efficient your workflow its, the less time and resources you’ll use to accomplish a task.
 Using less time and effort will enhance your overall productivity and, therefore, result on delivering more to the customer and keep them coming back.

-Being flexible and in constant evolution is essential in order to achieve success and keep your business moving forward for a very long time (or at least for as long as you want it to).
-By constant evolution I mean keeping up with all the changes happening around it, with its costumers wishes and demands for features, the industry changes, etc.
+Being flexible and in constant evolution is essential in order to achieve success and keep your business moving forward for a extended time (or at least for as long as you want it to).
+By constant evolution I mean keeping up with all the changes happening around it, with its customers wishes and demands for features, the industry changes, etc.

 If you make workflow analysis a constant in your everyday business life, you may eventually realize your processes are becoming obsolete or not responding to the market’s/your customer’s needs.
 Those very same processes may have been fine at first, when you first implemented them, but now they need to evolve together with your surroundings.